mongodb/leafygreen-ui/.changeset/two-mirrors-glow.md

 '@leafygreen-ui/menu': minor
 ---

-Mongo Menu now adds a class to style title text.
-Side Nav has been introduced as a new component.
+MongoMenu now adds a class to style title text.
+SideNav has been introduced as a new component.